-Merit badges are an essential part of the Boy Scout advancement program and key building blocks of troop activities.
+Merit badges are an essential part of the Scouts BSA advancement program and key building blocks of troop activities.
 Every Eagle Scout must earn at least 21 of the small round badges, and it’s the rare Scout who doesn’t earn at least a handful during his first year in Scouting.
 But for all their familiarity, merit badges can be a source of confusion.
 Here are several issues that tend to trip up Scouts and leaders alike.

 Which requirements must a Scout follow?